 Day 5.
 Sorrento and back to Naples.

-I had pre booked a taxi from the city center the previous night and yes you can negotiate rates with them.
+I had pre booked a taxi from the city centre the previous night and yes you can negotiate rates with them.
 It cost us just short of €100 for a minivan which was comfortable and spacious.
 Once again the train and the bus are cheaper options.
-It took us an hour to get to Naples main train station and this again is dependent on traffic.
-After a short wait at the station and a refuel we were off on the high speed train to ROMA.
+It took us an hour to get to Naples main train station.
+A quick look around the station a coffee and it was time to wiz off to Rome on the high speed train.

 Hotel Used on this trip